kmjungersen/BenchmarkDB/README.md

 Some sweet features of using this robust application as opposed to hacking together a quick benchmark
 * Robust Data Analysis with PANDAS allows you to handle a ludacris number of benchmark trials (I've tried up to 100k)
 * MatPlotLib graphs of data so you can see what really matters
-* Ansible deployment for each module, enabling local or remote deployment and testing
+* Ansible or docker deployment for each module, enabling local or remote deployment and testing
 * Easily customize benchmarks to run on remote or local deployments
 * Generate a markdown report to view in a nicely formatted document
 * `Invoke` tasks simplify basic usage.